arnavgupta2004/iLearn-DWD/README.md

 **Live:** [https://iiitdwd-edu.vercel.app](https://iiitdwd-edu.vercel.app)

-iLearn DWD is a full-stack academic platform that brings AI-powered Q&A, RAG over course materials, automated assignment evaluation, and real-time analytics to professors and students at IIIT Dharwad.
+iLearn DWD is a full-stack academic platform that brings AI-powered Q&A, RAG over course materials, professor-requested quizzes and assignments, AI learning intelligence, smart calendars, and real-time analytics to professors and students at IIIT Dharwad.

 ---